apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 2. Click **Next** and name the file `LaunchList.graphql`.
 Make sure it's saved at the same level as your `schema.json` file.
 As previously, don't add it to any target.

-3. Copy your final operation from explorer sandbox by selecting the three dot (aka "meatball") menu to the right of your operation name and selecting "Copy Operation":
+3. Copy your final operation from Sandbox Explorer by selecting the three dot (aka "meatball") menu to the right of your operation name and selecting "Copy Operation":

 <img src="images/explorer_meatball_copy.png" class="screenshot" alt="Copy operation from Explorer Sandbox"/>